hilsdsg3/saving_i_bond_rates/README.md

 ## Objective

+&nbsp;&nbsp;&nbsp; This project extracts the Savings I-bond rates from the United States Treasury with a python package called Selenium.
+The goal is to extract,transform, and load historical rates into a database.

+The chart below depicts what is extracted from [Treasury Direct](https://www.treasurydirect.gov/savings-bonds/i-bonds/).
+Aninterative chart is this [repository's Github page](https://hilsdsg3.github.io/savings_i_bond_rates/).

 - [Extract Historical Saving I-bond rates](#helpful_cmd_line_commands)
 - [Utilize the Selenium package](#interacting_postgres)
 - [Extract the bond rates through html code](#improvements)